CryptoManiac/Ed25519/readme.md

 Data structures
 ---------------

 * *Public Keys* are 32 byte values.
-All possible values of this size a valid.
+Any possible value of this size represents a valid public key.
-* *Private Keys* take two forms:
+* *Private Keys* can be represented in two forms:

     * A 32 byte seeds which allow arbitrary values.
 This is the form that should be generated and stored.
     * A 64 byte expanded form.
-This forms is used internally to improve performance
+This form is used internally to improve performance

 * *Signatures* are 64 byte values